FAQ

 Yes.
 ACFCS will accept recertification applications up to three (3) months after the recertification deadline has passed.
 Please email any completed forms to the Certification Department at certification@ACFCS.org.
 The fee for late recertification submissions is $200, which can be paid online or through an ACFCS account representative.
 Applicants may contact the Certification Department with questions at (786) 530-8231.

-Will you ever deny recertification and can I lose my CFCS credential?
+Will ACFCS ever deny recertification and can I lose my CFCS credential?

-The only exceptions that apply are due to these extenuating circumstances:
+The only exceptions that apply are due to the following extenuating circumstances:

-Those with any of the above prospective extenuating circumstances should contact the Certification
+Those with any of the above extenuating circumstances should contact the Certification

 Department to discuss an extension.
 Applicants who are granted an extension will receive a 12-month

 grace period for recertification.
+However, this does not change your recertification cycle.
 Applicants who are denied recertification and do not recertify through

 examination are required to discontinue using the CFCS credential.